keshavmittalgoogle/terraform-google-gsuite-export/README.md

-# Terraform GSuite Export Module
+test git# Terraform GSuite Export Module

 The module will create a compute engine VM instance and set up a cronjob to export GSuite Admin SDK data to **Stackdriver Logging** on a schedule.